Auto Insurance Claim Advice

 Arbitration is a pre-agreed forum to resolve a dispute.

-Arbitrators (they pay a fee for this membership) agree that the decision of the arbitration panel will be final.
-There is no appeals, no arguing, nothing else.
+In the case of car accidents, insurance companies that are members of the National Association of Arbitrators (they pay a fee for this membership) agree that the decision of the arbitration panel will be final.
+There will be no appeals, no arguing, nothing else.

 This is important because it has implications on whether or not an arbitration decision is binding or not.
-(See the section on binding arbitration).
+(See the section on binding arbitration.)

 If for example there is a case between All State and Geico, then the arbitrator might be a State Farm adjuster.

-These adjusters are usually considered more experienced on their fields and are supposed to be unbiased, but it is my experience that they do play favorites and they have a “pre-conceived” notion regarding accidents (i.e. parking lot accidents should always have some negligence on both parties).
+These adjusters are usually considered more experienced in their fields and are supposed to be unbiased, but it is my experience that they do play favorites and they have a “pre-conceived” notion regarding accidents (i.e. parking lot accidents should always have some negligence on both parties).

 This is one of the reasons you need to understand the arbitration process so you do not end up with an arbitration decision that you do not like.